zhemao/hodgepodge/README.md

 webbrowser.
 In order for this to work, you must set the $BROWSER environmental variable to your preferred webbrowser.

+## pipify.sh

+Make any program pipeable.
+Takes a program that reads input from a file and allows it to read from standard input.
+For instance, to make the vim editor pipeable, you would do something like `echo "Hello" | ./pipify.sh vim`.

 ## License

 These scripts and programs are made available under the MIT License,